Amtolmetin guacil

 Amtolmetin guacil is a non-steroidal anti-inflammatory drug (NSAID).
 It is a prodrug of tolmetin sodium.

 Background

 Tolmetin sodium is an approved NSAID, marketed for the treatment of rheumatoid arthritis, osteoarthritis and juvenile rheumatoid arthritis.
-In humans, tolmetin sodium is absorbed rapidly with peak plasma levels observed 30 min after administration.
-It is eliminated rapidly with a mean plasma elimination t½ of approximately 1 hr.
+In humans, tolmetin sodium is absorbed rapidly with peak plasma levels observed 30 minutes after administration.
+It is eliminated rapidly with a mean plasma elimination t½ of approximately 1 hour.
 The preparation of slow release formulations or chemical modification of NSAIDs to form prodrugs has been suggested as a method to reduce the gastrotoxicity of these agents.

 Amtolmetin guacil is a non-acidic prodrug of tolmetin, having NSAID properties similar to tolmetin with additional analgesic, antipyretic, and gastro protective properties.
 Amtolmetin is formed by amidation of tolmetin by glycine.